 - a.
 What is RTC's PV cost of leasing? - b.
 What is RTC's PV cost of owning?
 Should the truck be leased or purchased? - c.
 The appropriate discount rate for use in the analysis is the firm's after-tax cost of debt.
-Why? - d.
-The residual value is the least certain cash flow in the analysis.
-How might RTC incorporate differential riskness of this cash flow into the analysis?
+Why?

+Problems

-Problems Answers Appear in Appendix B
+Answers Appear in Appendix B

-Easy Problems 1-2
+EASY PROBLEMS 1-2

+(18-1)Balance Sheet Effects

-(20-1) Balance Sheet Effects Reynolds Construction needs a piece of equipment that costs \$200.
-Reynolds either can lease the equipment or borrow \$200 from a local bank and buy the equipment.
+Reynolds Construction needs a piece of equipment that costs \$200.
+Reynolds can either lease the equipment or borrow \$200 from a local bank and buy the equipment.
 If the equipment is leased, the lease would not have to be capitalized.
 Reynolds's balance sheet prior to the acquisition of the equipment is as follows: